-- 13. In the census, sixth forms need to record: - each pupil and that pupil's details; - the aims studied by each pupil, including the Qualification Accreditation Number (QAN); - the start and end dates of each aim; - the status of each aim. - 14.
+- 21. In the census, sixth forms need to record: - a. each pupil and that pupil's details, - b. the aims studied by each pupil, including the Qualification Accreditation Number (QAN), - c. the start and end dates of each aim, and - d. the status of each aim. - 22.
 It is very important that the start and end dates (both expected and actual end dates) and the status of each aim are completed accurately, as these are the key fields used in the census to calculate funding and success rates.
-Inclusion of an incorrect end date, for example using the end of the academic year could result in those learning aims being excluded. - 15.
-Sixth forms should record all qualifications for which they expect to receive funding, including provision where funding is reduced by the maximum funding per learner as explained in companion document Funding Rates and Formula. - 16.
+Inclusion of an incorrect end date, for example using the end of the academic year, could result in those learning aims being excluded. - 23.
+Sixth forms should record all qualifications for which they expect to receive funding, including provision where funding is reduced by the maximum funding per learner as explained in companion document Funding Rates and Formula. - 24.
 The data collected will provide a full history for an academic year, not just snapshot data on a particular date.
-This will allow the pupil record to be identified at any chosen time of the year. - 17.
+This will allow the pupil record to be identified at any chosen time of the year. - 25.
 During the year, sixth forms should indicate the status of each aim.
-The options available are: - 'transfer' when a student ceases studying for one qualification in order to start on a new, often related, qualification; - 'withdrawal' when a student ceases a qualification without any consequent new/replacement qualification being started;

-- 'completed' when the aim has been completed, irrespective of whether the aim has been achieved or not: - 'continuing' when the aim is not yet complete and study is continuing. - 18.
+The options available are: - a. 'transfer' when a student ceases studying for one qualification in order to start on a new, often related, qualification, - b. 'withdrawal' when a student ceases a qualification without any consequent new/replacement qualification being started, - c. 'completed' when the aim has been completed, irrespective of whether the aim has been achieved or not, - d. 'continuing' when the aim is not yet complete and study is continuing. - 26.
 The difference between a transfer and a withdrawal is especially important for funding and performance purposes as a transfer is not taken into account when calculating qualification success rates but a withdrawal is.
-A withdrawal is treated as if the pupil has stopped studying for that qualification. - 19.
+A withdrawal is treated as if the pupil has stopped studying for that qualification. - 27.
 Sixth forms should take care to indicate those pupils who have withdrawn from any qualifications within the funding start period.
-These records are not considered when calculating success rates. - 20.
-Good practice encourages sixth forms to modify the database as pupils modify their qualifications during the year, thereby saving the sixth form work when the data is required by the DfE. - 21.
-Sixth forms should ensure that they return data by the stated deadlines with accuracy paramount as this data is used to calculate allocations.
+These records are not considered when calculating success rates.
+Good practice encourages sixth forms to modify the database as pupils modify their qualifications during the year, thereby saving the sixth form work when the data is required by the DfE. - 28.
+Further support on completing the census, including a helpdesk is available through the DfE website.11